Overdue Invoices Are Not Always a Payment Problem

 How Do You Reduce Overdue Invoices Without Just Sending More Reminders?

 If your aging report is long, the instinct is to tighten the cycle with more reminders.
-But if a large share of overdue invoices are stuck for structural reasons, and in most B2B companies they are, that solves the wrong problem.
-Triage before you chase: find the delivery failures, check the contacts, match the portal requirements, then send your team after the invoices that are truly late by choice.
-See why timely invoicing does not guarantee payment for the related trap.
+But if a large share of overdue invoices are stuck for structural reasons, and in most B2B companies they are, that solves the wrong problem and frustrates customers who did nothing wrong.

 Frequently Asked Questions